core-wg/core-target-attr/draft-ietf-core-target-attr.md

 {: #pre-reg title="Initial Entries in the Target Attributes Registry"}

-A number of names are reserved as they are used for parameters in links other than target attributes, this includes a further set that is predefined in
+A number of names are reserved as they are used for parameters in links other than target attributes.
+This includes a further set that is predefined in
 {{-linking}}.